Immigrants & Immigration

 - Improper passing.

-Note: Effective January 1, 2024, Illinois law enforcement can no longer stop or search you, your car, or your passenger solely based on having an object hanging from your rearview mirror.
+Note: Effective January 1, 2024, Illinois law enforcement can no longer stop or search you, your car, or your passenger only based on having an object hanging from your rearview mirror.

 - Hit and run,